layoutBox/FlexLayout/README.md

 **Method:**

 * **`addContainer() -> Flex`**
 This method is similar to `addItem()` except that it also creates the flex container's UIView.
-Internally the method creates a UIView, adds it has a subviews and finaly enables flexbox.
-This is useful to add a flex container easily when you don't need to refered to it later.
+Internally the method creates a UIView, adds it has subviews and finally enables flexbox.
+This is useful to add a flex container easily when you don't need to refer to it later.

 ###### Usage examples:
 ```swift